Contact the Aikido Sangenkai for more information if you don't find the answers here.

 - Morihei Ueshiba, Founder of Aikido

 The "engine" behind these techniques is a method of internal power conditioning and development that builds a body that defeats the common body frame by moving antithetically to conventional body movement.
-This "engine" has its roots in ancient internal power methods that reach across the sea to China and the Chinese martial arts.
+This "engine" has its roots in ancient internal power methods that reach across the sea to China and the Chinese martial arts, and then beyond that to India and Indian yogic methods.

-Aikido Founder Morihei Ueshiba combined these traditional martial arts with the insights of his harsh spiritual ascetic training to create the modern martial art of Aikido.
-The final aim of Aikido is personal transformation and development through the fire and intensity of budo (martial art) training, and the application of that transformation on a personal and societal level.
+The final aim of Aikido is personal transformation and development through the fire and intensity of budo (martial) training, and the application of that transformation on a personal and societal level.

 Morihei Ueshiba visited Hawaii in February 1961.
 During his visit he said: